Mitla: Church Group

 The entrance to the site is by the Church or North Group.
-In the 16th century, the Spanish built the Church of San Pablo here,l on top of a large pre-Hispanic platform, which now serves as the church atrium.
+In the 16th century, the Spanish built the Church of San Pablo here, on top of a large pre-Hispanic platform, which now serves as the church atrium.
 The Zapotec believed that the lord and lady of the underworld lived in this group of structures.
 The Spaniards built their church here to emphasize their power and to keep the “devil” from escaping.

 The group also contains the main Zapotec temple, called the yohopàe, which translates to “house of the vital force.”
 This temple faces a large courtyard.
 The portal to the temple is flanked by two large columns, which lead into an antechamber.
 This antechamber once had a roof, supported by six columns, but only the columns and walls remain.
 Beyond the antechamber is the main room, where priests burned incense, made sacrifices and performed other rites.
 Behind the main chamber are the living quarters of the Zapotec priests.
 Walls throughout this building are covered by intricate mosaic fretwork, and murals depicting mythological scenes and characters.

 There are lithic tombs, shaped as a cruciform or cross, under some of the buildings.
 They are reached by stairs that descend from the patio area.
 Inside they are decorated with mosaics.
 One of the tombs has an entrance that is divided by a thick column.
 This column is popularly known as the "Columna de la Vida" (Column of Life).
 According to legend, if a person wraps their arms around the column, the space remaining between the hands indicates the amount of life the individual has left.